AdobeDocs/campaign-classic.en/help/workflow/using/sending-a-birthday-email.md

 ---
 title: Sending a birthday email
-seo-title: Sending a birthday email
-description: Sending a birthday email
+description: Learn how to send a birthday email with a workflow
-seo-description:
 page-status-flag: never-activated
 uuid: 4d215ff4-a61d-4294-8f15-17c612022577
 contentOwner: sauviat